CalebParris/Burger/README.md

    ```

    ## License
-   The license assoiated with this project is MIT.
+   The license associated with this project is MIT.
    To view the license information, visit the link [here](https://github.com/CalebParris/Employee-Tracker/blob/master/LICENSE)

    ## Tests